jonahtjandra/jonah-tjandra-Quant-OA/src/README.md

 - Make sure to check that the csv file is in the correct format

 - Make sure program is able to handle multiple patterns in one line

+- Be able to detect if the template is wrong.
+This is done in two ways.
+The first is to check whether source data and template both matches exactly with keywords and patterns, this way if a pattern is mistakenly typed in the template it can raise an Exception.

 ### Libraries used